Access4all/a11y-checklist/en/wcag/4-robust/4.1-compatible/4.1.2-name-role-value/4.1.2a-advanced-controls-widgets/README.md

 ### ARIA (Accessible Rich Internet Applications)

 ARIA offers various roles (e.g. `role="tablist"`), attributes and states (e.g. `aria-selected="rue"`).
 This allows both standard and various non-standard control elements to be semantically enriched in such a way that they can be made accessible and operable by assistive technologies (e.g. screen readers).
-The basis for this is always solid keyboard operability, see 📜-2.1.1.
+The basis for this is always solid keyboard operability, see **📜-2.1.1 Keyboard**.

 The [ARIA Specification](https://www.w3.org/WAI/standards-guidelines/aria/) for accessible web applications from the Web Accessibility Initiative (WAI) describes the available options; specific use cases are demonstrated in the [ARIA Authoring Practices Guide (APG)](https://www.w3.org/WAI/ARIA/apg/patterns/).